Student Code of Conduct

 A. Legal Rights

 All the rights and privileges guaranteed to every citizen by the constitution of the United States and by the state of North Carolina shall not be denied any student.
-Furthermore, Forsyth Tech shall adhere to all of the statutes of the United States and the state of North Carolina.
-Forsyth Tech has recognized the Student Government Association as the approved agency to voice students’ opinions and speak on institutional policies concerning students’ activities.
+Furthermore, Forsyth Tech shall adhere to all the statutes of the United States and the state of North Carolina.
+Forsyth Tech has recognized the Student Government Association (SGA) as the approved agency to voice students’ opinions and speak on institutional policies concerning students’ activities.

 B. Rights of the Learner